Get a driver license

 Still haven't found what you're looking for?

-See a list of all driver license and learner permit topics.
+See a list of all driver license topics.

 A judge considers the law and the evidence of your intent and decides if you are a resident of New York State.
-If you pay taxes or your children attend school in another state, a judge considers these facts to decide if your intent is to make NYS a "fixed and permanent" residence.
-According to this law, students from other states or from other nations who attend school in New York State are usually not considered residents of NYS.
-DMV does not decide if you are a resident of New York State, if you must get a NYS driver license, or if you must register your vehicle in New York State.
+If you pay taxes or your children attend school in another state, a judge considers these facts to decide if your intent is to make NY State a "fixed and permanent" residence.
+According to this law, students from other states or from other nations who attend school in NY State are usually not considered residents of NY State.
+DMV does not decide if you are a resident of New York State, if you must get a New York State driver license, or if you must register your vehicle in New York State.